 Before you start talking about how much weight you have lost and how I am wrong, give me time to explain what I mean by this statement.
 As a military physician, I spend a good portion of my life trying to lose weight or helping others do the same.
-Almost all of them regain the weight.
-My pessimism eventually made me think that all my work to maintain my own weight and helping others was futile.
-There has to be a better way to lose weight and keep it off.
-I had tried every weight loss diet and exercise program and failed so maybe I was destined to be overweight.
+Almost all of them regain their weight.
+My pessimism eventually made me think that all my work to maintain my own weight and help others was futile.
+There must be a better way to lose weight and keep it off.
+I had tried every weight loss diet and exercise program and failed, so maybe I was destined to be overweight.
 Each time, I slowly drifted back to 40-44 inch waist and felt terrible about it.

 The researchers at the NWCR found the following:

 - Registry members have lost an average of 66 lbs and kept it off for 5.5 years.

 - 45% of registry participants lost weight on their own, and the other 55% lost weight with the help of some type of program.